kyagloski/assetto-corsa-14seg-tacometer/README.md

 INSTRUCTIONS<br/>
 Assetto Corsa:<br/>
-Install the Assetto Corsa mod as a 'Python App' and configure the com.cfg<br/>
+Install the Assetto Corsa mod 'metering' as a 'Python App' and configure the com.cfg<br/>
 to whatever COM port is being used for your rp2040 serial device<br/>

 RP2040 Microcontroller:<br/>